Short Tandem Repeats: Variation, Evolution and Cancer

 Current: gene regulation evolution through long noncoding RNAs

-My project in the University of Lausanne is on gene regulation evolution in humans through long noncoding RNAs.
+My project in the University of Lausanne was on gene regulation evolution in humans through long noncoding RNAs.
 These RNAs are not translated, less conserved and less expressed compared to protein coding ones.
 Nevertheless their highly tissue-specific expression and link to gene regulation make them important to understand phenotypic variation and disease.